-The basic steps of setting up the PBX for use with this gateway and Exchange UM are as follows:
+The basic steps of setting up the PBX for use with this gateway and a voice messaging application are as follows:

+- Validating required PBX software packages.

 - Setting up each gateway station port.

-- Defining hunt group to act as a central point for incoming calls to the gateway.

 - Setting up subscriber station sets.

 The basic commands that you will encounter on the PBX to perform these actions are: